bsdimp/freebsd-git-docs/doc-cvt.md

     - svnrepo.freebsd.org
     - gitrepo.freebsd.org

-please use the hostname that explicitly includes the VCS name to access the right repositories during the migration. `repo.freebsd.org` will be the canonical FreeBSD Git repository for the committers after all the repositories migrated to Git.
+Please use the hostname that explicitly includes the VCS name to access the right repositories during the migration. `repo.freebsd.org` will be the canonical FreeBSD Git repository for the committers after all the repositories migrated to Git.